Work your core from all sides and improve your balance a bit with this Exercise Ball Core Workout that you can do almost anywhere

 - Improves body stabilization

 Just be certain that if you are a beginner at stability ball exercises, find a stable surface like a wall to prop your feet on for added stability until your balance improves.
-And please, please, PLEASE don’t stand on top of a stability ball!
-Even if other people do it…it’s just plain stupid (yeah I said it!).
-That’s a surefire way to end up on someone’s YouTube fail video.
-You might feel like a bad-a@@ but the risks outweigh the benefits.
+And please, don’t stand on top of an exercise ball!
+Even if other people do it…it’s just plain stupid and risky.

 Exercises in this workout: